 Fixing a Common Gas Furnace Problem: Flame Sensor Cleaning

 While there are a lot of parts working inside your heating system, one of the most common reasons for a furnace breaking down is because of one particular part – the flame sensor.
+The main indicator you have a problem is finding out your furnace will not stay lit.

 Standard Plumbing, Heating & Air Conditioning has been repairing furnaces in the Manhattan, KS area for nearly 100 years.
 So you can imagine that we have seen just about every different kind of heating problem there is.
 Often a system may seem completely broken, but actually, it can be easily fixed.